everpub/openscienceprize/proposal-v2.md

 ## Introduction:

-The open source/open science community is rapidly convering around a set of technologies that will enable highly reproducible
+The open source/open science community is rapidly converging around a set of technologies that will enable highly reproducible
 @@computational science publications.
 These technologies include environments to encode and encapsulate dependencies, cloud compute to